yoyoiii/hexo-pages/README.md

 # hexo-pages
-Powered by Hexo and based on Minima theme.
+Powered by Hexo and based on Minima theme